-Cameron Geddes is a staff scientist in the BELLA Center at Lawrence Berkeley National Laboratory (which he joined in 2000), investigating the use of laser driven plasma waves to build compact next-generation particle accelerators and photon sources.
+Cameron Geddes is a senior scientist in the BELLA Center at Lawrence Berkeley National Laboratory (which he joined in 2000), investigating the use of laser driven plasma waves to build compact next-generation particle accelerators and photon sources.
 His work includes compact sources of near-monochromatic MeV photons for nuclear applications as well as extending the future reach of high-energy physics and sources of radiation in the X-ray to THz bands.

 Geddes’s work in the Center has established several key LPA properties, including high-intensity laser guiding for increased energies, narrow-energy-spread beams, and plasma-density gradient injection for control.
 His current project has demonstrated reliable low-energy-spread injectors using “colliding” lasers, as well as 250 MeV energies using 10 TW lasers of transportable size.
 It also established that LPAs produce low emittance using betatron radiation, and developed detector techniques for precise spectroscopy.